Click the links below to read the full article:

 OLD RECHARGEABLE BATTERIES - try the Rechargeable Battery Recycling Corporation

-BOOKS AND PAPERBACKS - give them to a soldier
+BOOKS AND PAPERBACKS - ship them yourself to one of these charities:

 BooksForSoldiers.com - also check with them if you are intersted in donating your old magazines.
 Some issues are popular with the soldiers.
 This site lets you match specific requests from the soldiers.